suntong/web2image/README.md

 Options:

   -h, --help         display help information
-  -d, --headless   use chrome-headless docker as client instead of chrome -c, --css       *the CSS selector for the region to take the screenshot of -v, --verbose    verbose mode (multiple -v options increase the verbosity.)
+  -d, --headless     use chrome-headless docker as client instead of chrome -c, --css         *the CSS selector for the region to take the screenshot of -s, --sleep[=3s]   time to sleep before waiting for above CSS (default: 3 seconds) -w, --wait-for     the CSS selector to wait for before taking the screenshot -v, --verbose      verbose mode (multiple -v options increase the verbosity.)
 ```

 ### chrome-headless